Disney's Fantillusion: Background and history

-After many weeks of the parade rehearsing in Disneyland Park after park closing hours, there was a special Fantillusion preview night on June 28, 2003 for Annual Passport holders.
-The parade then premiered to the public at the start of its first Summer season in on July 5, 2003, running until August 31.
+After many weeks of the parade rehearsing in Disneyland Paris after park closing hours, there was a special Fantillusion preview night on June 28, 2003 for Annual Passport holders.
+The parade then premiered to the public at the start of its first Summer season on July 5, running until August 31.
 Fantillusion returned for its first Christmas season in the resort from November 8 to January 4, and has been playing to crowds of fans and guests every Summer, Halloween and Christmas season since.

-In Summer 2005, the "Bat Forest" float was removed from the parade in response to budget cuts and guest feedback.
+In Summer 2005, the "Bat Forest" float was removed from the parade in response to budget cuts and terrible guest feedback.
 As the only villain float with no character or physical transformation effects, the float was no longer seen as an important part of the parade.
-However, the "Bat Forest" float returned every Halloween night, carrying Jack Skellington and Sally from The Nightmare Before Christmas.
+However, the "Bat Forest" float returned every Halloween night, carrying Jack Skellington and Sally from the 1993 film The Nightmare Before Christmas.

-Disney's Christmas season in 2005 brought a further change to the parade, with the parade now running from Fantasyland to Town Square, rather than the reverse.
-While this brought with it a huge amount of technical troubles in the days after the switch, it allowed for better efficiency with the backstage parade preparation and meant guests would now follow the parade to the park's exit instead of back into the park.
-This change also meant that show-stops were visible anywhere on the parade route.
+The Christmas season and the 50th anniversary of Disneyland in 2005 brought a further change to the parade, with the parade now running from Fantasyland to Town Square, rather than the reverse.
+While this brought with it a huge amount of technical troubles in the days after the switch, it allowed for better efficiency with the backstage parade preparation and meant guests would now follow the parade to the park's exit (in town square) instead of back into the park.
+This change also meant that show-stops were visible anywhere on the parade route, especially in the plaza just outside of the castle.
+This change was done because Disneyland Paris was facing the same problems that Disneyland had with Light Magic 8 years ago, people would line up along town square and follow the parade to It's a Small World, only to be blocked out by the 2nd/3rd showing outside of Le Château de la Belle au Bois Dormant, which caused overflowing inside most of the buildings on Main Street, USA, Liberty Arcade, and Discovery Arcade.